 This warranty gives you specific legal rights and you may also have others rights which vary from state to state.
 If a problem with this product develops during or after the warranty period, you may contact your dealer or Service center.
-If the problem is not handled to your satisfaction, then write to the warrantor's er or Service center.
 If the problem is not handled to your satisfaction, then write to the warrantor's Consumer Affairs Department at the addresses listed for the warrantor.